antfu/eslint-config/README.md

 import nirtamir2 from "@nirtamir2/eslint-config";

 export default nirtamir2({
-  // Enable stylistic formatting rules
-  // stylistic: true,

-  // Or customize the stylistic rules
-  stylistic: {
-    indent: 2, // 4, or 'tab'
-    quotes: "single", // or 'double'
-  },

   // TypeScript and Vue are auto-detected, you can also explicitly enable them:
   typescript: true,
   vue: true,